oasisprotocol/sapphire-paratime/clients/js/README.md

 # Sapphire ParaTime Compat Lib

-[@oasisprotocol/sapphire-paratime] makes it easy to port your dapp to the [Sapphire ParaTime] by wrapping your existing `ethers.Provider`/`window.ethereum`.
+[@oasisprotocol/sapphire-paratime] makes it easy to port your dapp to the [Sapphire ParaTime] by wrapping your existing EIP-1193 compatible provider (e.g. `window.ethereum`).
-Once you wrap your provider, you can use Sapphire just like you would use Ethereum.
+Once you wrap your provider, you can use Sapphire just like you would use Ethereum, however to get full support for encrypted transactions, queries and gas estimates it may be necessary to use a framework-specific package such as with Ethers, Hardhat, Viem or Wagmi.

+The Sapphire wrapper with automatically encrypt the `eth_call`, `eth_estimateGas` and `eth_signTransaction` JSON-RPC calls

 [@oasisprotocol/sapphire-paratime]: https://www.npmjs.com/package/@oasisprotocol/sapphire-paratime
 [sapphire paratime]: https://docs.oasis.io/dapp/sapphire/